solliancenet/microsoft-postgresql-developer-guide/10_ZeroToHero/10_00_ZeroToHero.md

 - Secure the virtual networks.
 - Monitor the applications and database workloads for performance.
 - Perform regular testing.
-- Ensure up policies and procedures are setup and configured for auditing application and database workloads.
+- Ensure policies and procedures are set up and configured for auditing application and database workloads.
-- Setup backup and restore based on RTO and RPO objectives.
+- Set up backup and restore based on RTO and RPO objectives.
-- Be familiar with potential issues, how to troubleshoot, and remediate them.
+- Be familiar with potential issues, and how to troubleshoot, and remediate them.